 Since I’ve been giving private tours of Jerusalem for over 10 years, I’ve decided to compile this cool itinerary for you to explore Jerusalem.
 If you’re on a rigid schedule but still want to see the city.
 You can cover these sites mentioned below in a day, and even though you don’t have to do it by the exact order listed here, I would recommend it.
 So Let’s start with Mt.
 Of Olives Viewpoint (you taxi there or use a car, I wouldn’t walk, it’s too steep).
 Trust me, as a private tour guide in Israel this is the place you should start your day.
 Overlooking the Old City, you’ll see Jerusalem in its splendor.

-From here you can see just below you the enormous Jewish Cemetery of Mt.Olives.
-In fact, if you’ll walk around you will find tombs that date back to the First Temple Period.
-This entire area, all the way down to the Kidron Valley, which separates between The Old City and Mt. of Olives became a huge Necropolis to the City of Jerusalem since the Canaanite Period.
-This Explains Why the City Never Passed the Kidron Valley, You Don’t Want Walk or Live Where Tombs Are.
+From here, you can see just below you the enormous Jewish Cemetery of Mt.Olives.
+In fact, if you walk around, you will find tombs dating back to the First Temple Period.
+This entire area, all the way down to the Kidron Valley, which separates The Old City and Mt. of Olives, became a huge Necropolis to the City of Jerusalem in the Canaanite Period.
+This Explains Why the City Never Passed the Kidron Valley; You Don’t Want Walk or Live Where Tombs Are.

 After checking out the Best Viewpoint in Jerusalem now it’s time to plunge into the Old City and hit the Key Sites in Jerusalem:

 What to do in Jerusalem within 24 Hours